M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Avoid large chunks of text.
 Too much text in the user interface looks scary and lowers the chance of the user actually reading it.
 In documentation, the maximum number of words in a sentence is:
 * 20 in procedures

-`In M-Files Admin, go to the Advanced Vault Settings section.`
+    `In M-Files Admin, go to the "Advanced Vault Settings" section.`

 * 25 in descriptive writing

     `You can control the workflow of the object and do a workflow state transition with the workflow-related fields at the bottom of the metadata card.`

 ### Capitalization